PawelSienko/Randomizer.NET/README.md

 # Radlon.Some

-The library to create some random values.
+Library to create some random values.

-In most cases we implement some logic to provide some random values.
-I decided to create library to provide random values for simple types like strings or dates.

-The code is still under the implementation.
+The library is called Some.

-Please let me know if you have any ideas to become it better.